IJmuiden: North Holland's gate to the North Sea

 After the war, the town was rebuilt according to a plan by the architect Willem Marinus Dudok.
 The statistical area IJmuiden, which includes the surrounding countryside, has a population of 30,466.
 The headquarters of the KNRM, Royal Netherlands Sea Rescue Institution is against the canal.
 The harbour coastline remains a measuring point for the northern extremes of the equidistantly set UK-Netherlands sea boundary.
-The law discounts the projection of Europoort, the natural end of which, Hook of Holland (Hœk van Holland), forms a southern measurement point.
+The law discounts the projection of Europoort, the natural end of which, Hook of Holland (Hoek van Holland), forms a southern measurement point.

 The North Sea Canal connects the North Sea with the IJ Bay in Amsterdam, and the importance of this ship canal has been recognized with the introduction of the "Holland Route" along the canal by the European Route of Industrial Heritage (ERIH).
 The places to see on this route are the Hoogovensmuseum, the system of sluice gates at the mouth of the canal, and the Zee- en Havenmuseum in IJmuiden.
 IJmuiden is home to two of the world's most powerful water pumps capable of pumping 60,000 L per second.

 Besides the Velsen Municipality Hall (Raadhuis van de gemeente Velsen), designed by the architect Willem Dudok as a centerpiece to his plan for a new IJmuiden, important sights in IJmuiden are the North Sea locks.
 The latter are among the largest in the world and one set is able to close off a shipping lane 50 m wide and 12 m deep.
 There are plans to enlarge or build a new set to facilitate passage for even larger vessels.

-DFDS Seaways serve a route between Amsterdam and Newcastle (Port of Tyne) via IJmuiden.
+DFDS Seaways operate a route between Amsterdam and Newcastle (Port of Tyne) via IJmuiden.
 A new roll-on/roll-off ferry route between IJmuiden and Great Yarmouth in the United Kingdom was considered.
 Any plans in that direction appear to have been abandoned by the relevant authorities.

-The North Sea Race, is a yacht race which takes place annually.
+The North Sea Race is a yacht race which takes place annually.
 The event covers a distance of 210 nmi and starts in Scarborough, North Yorkshire, in England and finishes in IJmuiden.